 Through seven rounds of the American Dream initiative, grantee libraries have contributed to a comprehensive collection of print and digital resources for adult English language learners.
 These resources are available as a searchable database through LibraryThing.
 A subset of this collection is also available as an annotated list that can be downloaded.

-How to Serve the World @ your library, a toolkit on serving English language learners at your library, created by ALA’s Office for Research and Statistics, Office for Diversity, Literacy and Outreach Services, and Public Programs Office.
+Engaging Multilingual Communities and English Language Learners in U.S. Libraries, a toolkit on serving English language learners at your library, created by ALA’s Office for Diversity, Literacy and Outreach Services, and Public Programs Office.

 Reports on previous rounds of the American Dream program are available as digital supplements to American Libraries magazine: